joolstorrentecalo/gitlab-foss/doc/user/gitlab_duo_chat/index.md

 You can express interest in other IDE extension support [in this issue](https://gitlab.com/gitlab-org/editor-extensions/meta/-/issues/78).

-NOTE:
-If you have self-managed GitLab: GitLab Duo requires GitLab 17.2 and later for the best user experience and results.
-Earlier versions may continue to work, however the experience may be degraded.

 ## The context Chat is aware of

 GitLab Duo Chat is sometimes aware of the context you're working in.